John Bramhall: In Ireland

-He employed the proceeds of his English property in purchasing and improving an estate at Omagh, County Tyrone, in a Catholic area.
+He employed the proceeds of his English property to purchase and improve an estate at Omagh, County Tyrone, in a Catholic area.
 In the same year, he was made receiver-general for the crown of all revenues from the estates of the city of London in his diocese, forfeited through non-fulfilment of conditions of the holding.
-In 1639 he protected and recommended to Wentworth John Corbet, minister at Bonhill, who had been deposed by the Dumbarton presbytery for refusing to subscribe to the assembly's declaration against prelacy.
-Wentworth used Corbet as a sarcastic writer against the Scottish covenanters, and nominated him to the vicarage of Templemore, in the diocese of Achonry.
+In 1639, he protected and recommended to Wentworth John Corbet, minister at Bonhill, whom the Dumbarton presbytery had deposed for refusing to subscribe to the assembly's declaration against prelacy.
+Wentworth used Corbet as a sarcastic writer against the Scottish covenanters and nominated him to the vicarage of Templemore in the diocese of Achonry.
 Archibald Adair, bishop of Killala and Achonry, a Puritan, was tried as a favourer of the Scottish covenant over his views on Corbet.
 Adair was deposed on 18 May 1640; these proceedings alienated the Scottish settlers.
-The Irish commons in October 1640 drew up a remonstrance, in the course of which they speak of the Derry plantation as 'almost destroyed' through the policy of which Bramhall was the administrator.
+The Irish Commons in October 1640 drew up a remonstrance, in which they speak of the Derry plantation as 'almost destroyed' through the policy of which Bramhall was the administrator.

 After the English House of Commons had impeached Wentworth (now earl of Strafford) of high treason on 11 November 1640, the Ulster presbyterians drew up a petition to the English parliament (presented by Sir John Clotworthy about the end of April 1641), containing thirty-one charges against the Irish Anglican prelates, and asking that their exiled pastors might be reinstated.
-Of the Ulster bishops, Bramhall was most in the firing line.
+Of the Ulster bishops, Bramhall was mostly on the firing line.
 The Irish Commons, on the motion of Audley Mervyn and others, 4 March 1641, impeached him, with the lord chancellor, the chief justice of the common pleas, and Sir George Radcliffe, as participants in the alleged treason of Strafford.
-Bramhall left Derry for Dublin, and took his place in the Irish House of Lords.
+Bramhall left Derry for Dublin and took his place in the Irish House of Lords.
 He was imprisoned and accused of unconstitutional acts; his defence was that he had equitably sought the good of the church, and that his hands were clean.
-He wrote, on 26 April, to Ussher in London, and through the king, Bramhall was liberated without acquittal: he returned to Derry.
+On 26 April, he wrote to Ussher in London, and through the king, Bramhall was liberated without acquittal: he returned to Derry.